Our Services

 Mold illness, also known as chronic inflammatory response syndrome (CIRS) from water-damaged buildings, affects thousands of people each year.
 Caused by exposure to mold spores and mycotoxins, it triggers persistent symptoms that can range from fatigue and headaches to cognitive difficulties and joint pain.
 This guide outlines the science-based steps your doctor may take—and how you can support recovery—using proven methods, including Chlorella detox for mold.

 Note: If you have life-threatening or severe symptoms, speak to a doctor immediately.
-You may also use a free, online Medically approved LLM Symptom Checker Chat Bot to help identify patterns in your symptoms and prepare important questions before your appointment.
+You can also take a free AI symptom checker test to help identify patterns in your symptoms and prepare important questions before your appointment.

 Mold illness results from an excessive immune response to mold spores and the toxins they release (mycotoxins).
 Key points: